How to help the picky eater!

 Sometimes meds and supplements make your horse say “BLECH”

 - Have you switched anything around in his diet?
-This includes a new brand of grain, a new hay source (or even cut of hay), a new supplement?
+Does this include a new brand of grain, a new hay source (or even a new cut of hay), a new supplement?

 - Is your horse on any medications that may cause his food to taste funny?